 The sustainability argument

-There’s a quieter reason to consider antique rings: they’re the most sustainable option in jewelry.
+There is a quieter reason to consider antique rings.
+They are the most sustainable option in jewelry.
 No new mining.
 No new manufacturing emissions.
 No new supply chain.
-The diamond already exists; you’re simply giving it another chapter.
+The diamond already exists.
+You are just giving it another chapter.

-This isn’t a marketing angle—it’s just math.
-A diamond mined in 1920 and worn for a century has a cumulative environmental impact that ended the day it left the ground.
-Buying it secondhand generates zero new extraction, zero new cutting waste, and zero new retail packaging.
+This is not a marketing angle.
+It is just math.
+A diamond mined in 1920 and worn for a century has an impact that ended the day it left the ground.
+Buying it secondhand generates no new extraction, no new cutting waste, and no new retail packaging.

 For couples who care about environmental impact but want a natural diamond (not lab-grown), antique stones are the answer that doesn’t require compromise.